HazeMSR/Pyspark-practice/README.md

 ![Jupyter1](documentation_images/1.png)

+### Database source

-4. First we need to import libraries and create the Spark Session which we'll use for the entire notebook:
+4. First we need to import libraries and create the Spark Session which we'll use for the entire notebook (You can execute your code using the "Play button" that is on the top):

 ``` Python
 from pyspark.sql import SparkSession